smallAreaHealthStatisticsUnit/rapidInquiryFacility/rifWebApplication/Readme.md

 Resolution:

-a) Check TCP/IP connections to the database are permitted
+a) Check TCP/IP connections to the database are permitted;
-b) Check your firewall/other security software is permitting access to your server host port 14332
+b) Check your firewall/other security software is permitting access to your server host port 1433/1434.

 * Check if remote access is enabled (it should be) using SQL Server Management Studio as administrator: https://msdn.microsoft.com/en-gb/library/ms191464(v=sql.120).aspx
 * Check TCP access is enabled using SQL Server Configuration Manager as administrator: https://msdn.microsoft.com/en-us/library/ms189083.aspx